wazo-platform/wazo-doc/source/administration/entities/entities.rst

 .. note:: Once an entity is linked with an administrator, it can not be deleted.
 You have to unlink the entity
           from all administrator to be able to delete it.

+For the new entity to be useful, you need to create contexts in this entity.
+You may need:

+* an Internal context for users, groups, queues, etc.
+* an Incall context for incoming calls
+* an Outcall context for outgoing calls, which should be included in the Internal context for the users to be able to call external numbers

 Limitations
 ===========